peakshift/bitcoin-ux/README.md

 ### [bed.money](https://bed.money)

-`user-research`, `payments`
+`user-research`, `user-personas`, `payments`

 When building, its offen we miss the cultural and environmental aspect of the audience that ends up using what we build.
 Research on Mobile Payments, Storage, Usage and Management of Money, focusing on fronteir and developing countries as they are often left out in design considerations.
+This project is to create an opensource repository of user personas and country specific information on bitcoin usage as well as problems with existing payment services available in those countries.

 - Local Adoption of Mobile Payments
 - Local Access to Bitcoin & P2P Trade Volumes